chris050200/Induction-3D-Printer/README.md

-# Induction-3D-Printer
+# Induction 3D Printer

-Open source design for a 3d printer to FDM print aluminum.
+CAD models for a 3d printer to FDM print aluminum.
+Contains CAD files for a .035 wire feed and induction heated nozzle